mraoaakash/mraoaakash.github.io/_pages/teaching.md

 nav_order: 5
 ---

+### Design and Analysis of Algorithms (TA)
+**CS-1206 at Ashoka University, Sonipat** | _January 2024 - May 2024 (Spring 2024)_
+Professor: Prof. Anirban Sen
+This course is a core component of Computer Science at Ashoka and around the world.
+This course is ongoing.

 ### Introduction to Machine Learning (TA)
 **CSL-2010 at Indian Institute of Technology (IIT), Jodhpur** | _May 2023 - August 2023 (Summer 2023)_
 Professor: Prof. Rintu Kutum